ItsJonQ/jonquach/_posts/design-engineer-what-it-means.md

 ---
-title: 'What it means to be a Design Engineer'
+title: "What it means to be a Design Engineer"
-date: '2017-12-08'
+date: "2017-12-08"
-category: 'Product'
+category: "Product"
-topCaption: '🎨 + 💻?'
+topCaption: "🎨 + 💻?"
 draft: false
 ---